NovySan/unl-digifab/projects/project1.md

 - laser cutting
 - 3d printing

+We will critique these projects in three weeks, Week 10.

 ## Proposal

-Give us a two paragraph pitch for your idea.
-The first paragraph should describe how you are choosing to approach the hybrid object prompt, and get us excited for the concept.
-The second paragraph will address the logistics of your process and how you will make and document the result.
+You will submit a two paragraph proposal for your idea addressing the following questions below.
+The first paragraph should describe how you are choosing to approach the hybrid object prompt and get us excited for the concept.
+The second paragraph will address the logistics of your project and how you will produce and document the result.

 - What is your object a hybrid between?
 - (use 3d scanning and 3d modeling)
 - Paragraph 2 - Logistics
   - Do you use a re
   - Which fabrication techniques will you use, and how?
   - What materials will you fabricate your object from?
   - What surface treatments will you use?
   - Where will you document your object?

+This will be submitted online to Canvas by Thursday October 7.

 ## Deliverables